 The Center provides support to AAFS members engaged in human rights and/or humanitarian forensic applications and encourages AAFS members to increase their involvement in such matters.
 As well as the assistance provided, AAFS members are likely to develop their own personal and professional skills in undertaking this work.

-AAFS Past President Doug Ubelaker (Anthropology) serves as Chair of the Center.
+Dawnie Steadman (Anthropology) serves as the Chair of the Center.
 An International Advisory Council will evaluate proposals for support.
-The following colleagues with extensive experience in global human rights forensic applications serve on the International Advisory Council: Soren Blau (Australia), Stephen Cordner (Australia), Luis Fondebrider (Argentina), Tom Parsons (USA), Michael Pollanen (Canada), Morris Tidball-Binz (France), Duarte Nuno Vieira (Portugal), and Doug Ubelaker (USA).
-In addition, the following subcommittees have been formed to provide support for the Center:
+The following colleagues with extensive experience in global human rights forensic applications serve on the International Advisory Council: International Advisory Council: S. Blau, (Australia), S. Cordner (Australia), Oren Finnegan (Switzerland), L. Fondebrider (Argentina), M. Pollanen (Canada), M. Tidball-Binz (France), D. Ubelaker (USA), and D. Vieira (Portugal).

 Publications and Documents.
 Chair: Sherry Fox (Anthropology).
 Subcommittee members include Khalifa Dieng (Odontology), Derek Congram (Anthropology), and Máximo Alberto Duque Piedrahíta (Pathology/Biology).
 This group will assemble publications and documents that are relevant to the Center’s interests.
 This resource will be especially useful to AAFS members who wish to become further involved in this type of forensic science activity, but will be available to all.
 The relevant literature and information on these issues is quite varied and not widely available.
 This subcommittee will assemble this information in one place and keep it up-to-date.